 2017 Return: 80% of Mortgage Interest

 2018 Return: 85% of Mortgage Interest

 If you use a property management company to collect rent, manage the property and/or handle tenants on your behalf, you may claim the associated fees as allowable expenses.

 This deduction is particularly useful for new landlords or non-resident landlords living abroad, as it means ensuring your property is well-taken care of won’t break the bank.
 Now that you know these expenses are deductible, you might consider using such a service until you’re more comfortable with your landlord duties or are able to manage the property on your own.

 4. Advertising & Estate Agency Expenses

-All advertising costs incurred to publicise and let your property are tax-deductible.
+Any costs that you incur while advertising your property are tax-deductible.
 This includes print ads in newspapers, online listings such as on daft.ie and even using an estate agency to secure tenants.
-Advertising and legal fees incurred on first lettings are the only pre-letting expenses that qualify for deduction, so be sure to document those costs!

 5. Insurance Premiums

-If you have acquired any insurance policies for the protection of your rental properties, you may deduct your premiums from your rental income, including premiums paid on mortgage protection policies.
+If you have any insurance policies in place for the protection of your rental properties, the premiums for these policies can be deducted on your rental income tax return.
+This includes premiums paid on mortgage protection policies (decreasing term insurance).